 So, SafeToNet’s software does not allow anyone to see what a child is saying or seeing, who they are talking to or what they are doing.

 The Right to Review

 Our software does not always get everything right.
 That is the challenge of using a computer to make decisions for you.
 It therefore allows a child to share information anonymously with SafeToNet's data scientists so that they can enhance the accuracy of the algorithms - this is called Automated Decision Making or ADM.
 ADM is best described as a computing process that makes a judgment call without a human getting involved.

-It is a condition of GDPR (European Data Privacy Regulations) and is crucial when safeguarding children.
 Young people have a right to challenge our software when they think it gets it wrong and so with SafeToNet they can press a button on their keyboard and inform us immediately – whilst still remaining anonymous.

-Once the button is pressed, the keyboard removes ALL personal details and sends the message to our data scientists who analyse the content and then manually re-train the algorithms.
+Once the button is pressed, the keyboard removes ALL personal details and sends the message to our data scientists who analyze the content and then manually re-train the algorithms.
 This is what is known as a ‘human in the loop’ and allows our AI teams to better understand how to improve the accuracy of our software.

 We never know who sent us the message, nor do we know their age or gender.
 It is a crucial element of the safeguarding journey.

 Children help us to teach and train our software so that it can safeguard them more effectively.